mgramin/database-as-code/README.md

-# Database as Code Manifesto
+# "Database as Code" Manifesto

 ### Resources: